CompTIA Security+ Exam Notes

 AAAA: host (IPv6) Maps the name to an IPv6 address.

 CNAME: (Canonical Name): Alias.
-Example: Sites that use www as the hostname of a webserver might call it something different internally such as Dallwebserver1.
+Example: Sites that use www as the hostname of a web server might internally call it something else, such as Dallwebserver1.

 MX: Mail Exchanger.
 This is used for an email server.